 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
+No.

 8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+None known.

 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
+No.

 10. List any government approvals or permits that will be needed for your proposal, if known.
+Washington State Department of Transportation Utility Permit, Jefferson County Utility Permit.